siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 * UPDATE OR INSERT
 * SELECT INSERT

-This could be done by submitting the store query to the Siddhi app runtime using its query() method.
+This is be done by submitting the store query to the Siddhi application runtime using its `query()` method.

-In order to execute store queries, there should be a siddhi app deployed with a store defined, that contains the table which is going to be queried.
+In order to execute store queries, the Siddhi application of the siddhi application runtime you are using, should have a store defined for the database which contains the table that needs to be queried.

 **Example**

-If user needs to query the table named "**RoomTypeTable**", the it should have been defined in the siddhi app.
+If you need to query the table named `RoomTypeTable` the it should have been defined in the Siddhi application.

-In order to execute a store query on **RoomTypeTable**, user needs to submit the store query using query() method of SiddhiAppRuntime intance as below.
+In order to execute a store query on `RoomTypeTable`, you need to submit the store query using `query()` method of `SiddhiAppRuntime` instance as below.

 ```java
 siddhiAppRuntime.query(<store query>);